bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## ORGANIZATION AND SUB-ORGANIZATION UPDATES
 Organizations change names frequently and thus need continual maintenance.

-If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca):
+If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to [DataBC DA](mailto:databc.da@gov.bc.ca):

 + Old name
 + New name